-NASB continued to support local organisations such as STEC Kidney Foundation during the financial year under review.
-The Foundation has been receiving contributions from NASB for the past 23 years.
+NASB continues to support local organisations such as STEC Kidney Foundation for the past 24 years.
 STEC Kidney Foundation currently provides assistance to needy patients for dialysis treatment in Kuching, Sibu and Miri.
+NASB also supports its customers by giving out daily necessities such as cooking oil, condiments and beverages during the Chinese New Year lucky bag giveaway promotion.